OpenMDAO/OpenMDAO/openmdao/docs/theory_manual/scaling.rst

 The first phase is linearize, where compute_partials is called on the Paraboloid.
 During this phase, the entire jacobian is assembled from the component subjacobians.
-Note that, while for a single iteration it might seem like a waste to scale at the start of the linearization, keep in mind that linearize normally follows on after execution, so the model is already in a scaled state.
+Note that, while for a single iteration it might seem like a waste to scale at the start of the linearization, keep in mind that linearize normally occurs immediately after execution, so the model is already in a scaled state.

 The second phase loops over the right hand sides and performs the LU solve.
 This essentially takes the contents of the linear residuals (or outputs in "rev" mode) and multiplies with the inverse jacobian, placing the results in the linear outputs (or residuals in "rev" mode).
 This operation is always done with the vectors unscaled.
-You might ask why we don't just scale the jacobian, but that would involve n**2 multiplications compared to 2*n (or 4*n if we could eliminate the unscale during linearize), so for any problem larger than a few variables, it is considerably more efficient to just scale the vectors as needed.
+You might ask why we don't just scale the jacobian, but that would involve n**2 multiplications compared to 2*n so for any problem larger than a few variables, it is considerably more efficient to just scale the vectors as needed.

 .. figure:: sequence_diagrams/scaling_compute_totals_direct.png
    :align: center